sohyeonhwang/niche_repo/README.md

 * The `data` and `subreddit_selection` folders have various data files that were used to figure out a set of subreddits to recruit from.
 Most of the stuff in `data` is a repeat of `subreddit_selection`.

 ## not here but on Hyak
 Lots of data files that might be related to processing but too big to put on repo are on Hyak.
-Can be accessed: ``.
+Can be accessed: `/usr/lusers/sohw/niche`.
 For example:

-* `2020-11-06-encoded.csv`, which is from `https://frontpagemetrics.com/list-all-subreddits
+* `2020-11-06-encoded.csv`, which is from `https://frontpagemetrics.com/list-all-subreddits, is there

 ## directories
 In `data`: